 Referrals for diagnostic tests at CRHFT saw an unprecedented 24% increase in 2018/19, the result being a lack of capacity especially in echocardiography where there were long tem sickness and staff vacancy issues.
-Recruitment has taken place along with additional capacity from existing staff alongside agency activity the Trust achieved this standard during March 2019.
+Recruitment has taken place along with additional capacity from existing staff alongside agency activity.